Small Bedroom Decor Ideas

 1. Choose a Focal Point

 In both bedrooms, I used the headboard area as a focal point.
-One being a wood board attached to the wall.
-The other, a painted black half wall.
+One being a wood board attached to the wall for a built in custom look.
+The other, a half painted black accent wall which creates some depth.
+Basically, a focal point will fool your eye and say “look here” instead of taking it in as just a cluttered small space.

 What’s Your Interior Design Style?